birthdaychild/birthdaychild/README.md

 ## ***DNI LIST***

 **“ON @dirtytears, but I'll put more, people who are obtrusive, like bother random conversations they're not invited in, this makes me mad sometimes.
-Enemies, you can gossip all the time I don't care and you're just wasting your time talking about me because I bet more people like to hear about me more than you so fck off enemies.”**
+Enemies, you can gossip all the time I don't care and you're just wasting your time talking about me because I bet more people like to hear about me more than you so fck off enemies.
+Overdramatic people <-- I'm not overdramatic if I'm mature, y'all js mistaking for no reason the hell?”**

 ## ***THINGS TO NOT TALK AROUND ME***